-There is absolutely no denying this is simply one of the tastiest lunches around!
+There is absolutely no denying that this salmon noodle salad is simply one of the tastiest lunches around.
 It can either be eaten warm or alternatively it is delicious cold, when cooked in advance.
 And with salmon bursting with essential fats it is very good for you too.

 Prep Time: 5 minutes